 Bourdoux launched into a study of the medicinal properties of Brazilian plants.
 Following extended talks with doctors and patients, Bourdoux decided to write a book that might help his fellow missionaries care for the sick in outbacks around the world.
-The main question he pondered was “How can missionaries be taught which plants in a particular region would act as specific remedy for specific ailments.”
+The main question he pondered was “How can missionaries be taught which plants in a particular region would act as a specific remedy for specific ailments.”

 In the midst of his writing, Bourdoux met Father Alexis Mermet who had learned to dowse for water from his grandfather and father in Savoy, France.
 Mermet came to the conclusion that if what lay hidden in the earth and in inanimate objects could be studied with a pendulum, then why couldn’t the same pendulum detect hidden conditions in animals and human beings?
 Mermet wrote a classic book on the subject entitled How I Proceed in the Discovery of Near or Distant Water, Metals, Hidden Objects and Illnesses.
 Mermet claimed that he invented the method of ‘pendulum diagnosis.’

-After years of study and practice, and another visit to the South American jungles, Bourdoux published his Practical Notions of Radiesthesia for Missionaries, the preface of which read in part: “If you have the patience to read these pages you shall see how, thanks to the new science called ‘radiesthesia,’ you will be able, without any medical training and hardly any funds, to succor both believers and pagans.
+After years of study and practice, and another visit to the South American jungles, Bourdoux published his Practical Notions of Radiesthesia for Missionaries, the preface of which read in part: “If you have the patience to read these pages you shall see how, thanks to the new science called ‘radiesthesia,’ you will be able, without any medical training and hardly any funds, to succour both believers and pagans.
 Perhaps you will be amazed at some of the things I have set down and be tempted to say, “That’s impossible.”
-But are we not living in a time of marvelous discoveries each more disconcerting than the next?”
+But are we not living in a time of marvellous discoveries each more disconcerting than the next?”